If you lost little or no hair after having your baby, I hate you.

 - Nutrition.
 The shedding doesn’t mean that I have a vitamin deficiency, but eating well, being on top of taking my vitamins, and staying hydrated can’t hurt.

 - Black tea rinses.
 According to online hair forums, black tea rinses reduce shedding.
 It’s online, so obviously that makes it true, right?
+(Interested in learning more about caffeine’s potential benefits for your hair?
+Check out this article.)

 Here’s the recipe I’m planning to use, courtesy of Urban Bush Babes: